-This module provides an examination of current evidence for the management and prevention of diabetic foot complications in the light of a growing body of literature National and International Guidelines.
-Students' skills in the assessment of the diabetic foot and lower limb will be developed and the relationships between the triad of diabetic foot disease (ischemia, neuropathy and infection) will be examined in detail and the current evidence relating to management discussed.
+This module provides an examination of current evidence for the management and prevention of diabetic foot complications in the light of a growing body of literature of National and International Guidelines.
+Students' knowledge and skills in the assessment of the diabetic foot and lower limb will be developed and the relationships between the triad of diabetic foot disease (ischaemia, neuropathy and infection) will be examined in detail and the current evidence relating to management discussed.

 Research Evidence in Health Science